jerry871002/bsi-pt/README.md

 the figures will be generated and store in `src/fig/`, while the source data will be stored in `src/data/` and `src/csv/`.

-If you want to run the experiments individually or inspect each algorithm in detail, refer to [this document](src/README.md)
+If you want to run the experiments individually or inspect each algorithm in detail, see [this document](src/README.md).

 [^bpr]: Hernandez-Leal, Pablo, et al. "Identifying and tracking switching, non-stationary opponents: A Bayesian approach."
 (2016).
 [^dpn-bpr]: Zheng, Yan, et al. "Efficient policy detecting and reusing for non-stationarity in Markov games."
 (2021).